 Can’t find a bug screen for that wacky window?
 Learn how to build a custom DIY window screen with wood frame yourself!
 Easy, works great and looks professional!

-.I’ve wanted a window screen on this goofy two-handled problem window for over 10 years.
+.I’ve wanted a window screen on this goofy two-handled window type for over 10 years.
 TEN YEARS.

 This big, massive picture window is in my photo studio.
-It’s a room filled with lots of floor to ceiling windows giving it excellent lighting.
-However in the summer, it can get hot due to no window screens on the windows or door.
+It’s a room filled with lots of floor-to -ceiling windows giving the space excellent lighting.
+However in the summer, the room temperature can really get hot due to no window screens on the windows or door.

 The reason for no window screen is due to the two-handled window.
-A window screen made from a kit was a consideration, but couldn’t find all the right parts for this type of window.
+A window screen made from a kit was a consideration, but couldn’t find all the right parts nor an effective way to screen this type of window.